pysal/splot/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from XYZ
-Thank you, Joris Van den Bossche and teh geopandas team to time releases in accordance to splot delevopments.
+Thank you, Joris Van den Bossche and the geopandas team to time releases in accordance to splot delevopments.
 Thank you, Rebecca Bilbro and Benjamin Bengfort for sharing your insights in how to structure and build API's for visualizations.

 # References